pgadamczyk/RaspberryPiKernelEncoder/README.md

 # RaspberryPiKernelEncoder

 This is a kernel driver to read up to 4 quadrature encoders.
-The driver is interrupt-driven, and only uses about 2-5% CPU usage with 2 encoders counting at 12Khz each.
-Any suggestions/extra code/wahtever else welcome!
+The driver is interrupt-driven, and only uses about 2-5% CPU usage with 2 quadrature encoders counting at 12Khz each.
+Any suggestions/extra code/whatever else welcome!

 Tested on Rasbian Buster on a Raspberry Pi Zero W.  I expect it will work on other versions, but haven't tested it.